vijishmadhavan/ArtLine/README.md

 ## Technical Details

-* **Self-Attention Generative Adversarial Network** (https://arxiv.org/abs/1805.08318).
+* **Self-Attention** (https://arxiv.org/abs/1805.08318).
 Generator is pretrained UNET with spectral normalization and self-attention.
 Something that I got from Jason Antic's DeOldify(https://github.com/jantic/DeOldify), this made a huge difference, all of a sudden I started getting proper details around the facial features.

-* **Progressive Growing of GANs** (https://arxiv.org/abs/1710.10196).
-Progressive GANS takes this idea of gradually increasing the image size, In this project the image size were gradually increased and learning rates were adjusted.
-Thanks to fast.ai for intrdoucing me to Progressive GANS, this helped in generating high quality output.
+* **Progressive Resizing** Progressive GAN (https://arxiv.org/abs/1710.10196), EDSR (https://arxiv.org/pdf/1707.02921.pdf).
+Progressive resizing takes this idea of gradually increasing the image size, In this project the image size were gradually increased and learning rates were adjusted.
+Thanks to fast.ai for intrdoucing me to Progressive resizing, this helps the model to generalise better as it sees many more different images.

 * **Generator Loss** :  Perceptual Loss/Feature Loss based on VGG16. (https://arxiv.org/pdf/1603.08155.pdf).